openstack/security-doc/security-guide/source/instance-management.rst

 Deployers or users of OpenStack with strong security requirements may want to consider deploying these technologies.
-Not all are applicable in every situation, indeed in some cases technologies may be ruled out for use in a cloud because of prescriptive business requirements.
+Not all are applicable in every situation.
+In some cases, technologies may be ruled out for use in a cloud because of prescriptive business requirements.
 Similarly some technologies inspect instance data such as run state which may be undesirable to the users of the system.